-Can I see the Deans?
-The Dean of the College of Health and Human Sciences is Dr. Teresa Conner.
-She is eager to meet students and can assist with academic, personal, career and admissions issues.
-To set up an appointment with her, contact her assistant at 701-231-6469.
+Who are the Administrators?
+The Interim Dean of the College of Health & Human Sciences is Dr. Ronald Werner-Wilson.
+He is eager to meet students and is deeply concerned about the kind of education they receive, as well as problems facing students at NDSU.
+To set up an appointment with him, contact his assistant at 231-6469.
 The Dean's Office is in the Administrative Office, Sudro Hall 123.